High-dynamic-range television: Description

 Before HDR, improvements in display fidelity were typically achieved by increasing the pixel quantity, density (resolution) and the display's frame rate.
 By contrast, HDR improves the perceived fidelity of the existing individual pixels.
-Standard dynamic range (SDR) is still based on and limited by the characteristics of older cathode ray tubes (CRT), despite the huge advances in screen and display technologies since CRT's obsolescence.
+Standard dynamic range (SDR) is still based on and limited by the characteristics of older cathode-ray tubes (CRTs), despite the huge advances in screen and display technologies since CRT's obsolescence.

 SDR formats are able to represent a maximum luminance level of around 100 nits.
 For HDR, this number increases to around 1,000–10,000 nits.
 HDR can represent darker black levels and more saturated colors.
 The most common SDR formats are limited to the Rec.
 709/sRGB gamut, while common HDR formats use Rec.
 2100, which is a wide color gamut (WCG).

 In practice, HDR is not always used at its limits.
 HDR contents are often limited to a peak brightness of 1,000 or 4,000 nits and P3-D65 colors, even if they are stored in formats capable of more.
 Content creators can choose to what extent they make use of HDR capabilities.
 They can constrain themselves to the limits of SDR even if the content is delivered in an HDR format.

 The benefits of HDR depend on the display capabilities, which vary.
 No current display is able to reproduce the maximal range of brightness and colors that can be represented in HDR formats.